RoBOPPics/BB/_pages/app-man-coreController.md

 ![Reloader Image](../assets/images/ReloaderOptions.jpg){: width="300" .align-center }

 The Zone Control Sweep option gives you manual control over the ball reloading process.
-When you choose this option, you can use the Rover Controller to send the BallBOPPer to a particular Zone on the court, and it will reload all of the balls it finds in that zone.
+When you choose this option, you use the Rover Controller to send the BallBOPPer to a particular Zone on the court, and it will reload all of the balls it finds in that zone.
 You can continue to send the BallBOPPer to the zones that contain balls until they are all collected.

 With the Back Court Sweep option, the BallBOPPer will sweep the area behind the baseline of its side of the court, beginning along the outer edge, collecting all of the balls it finds.
 You can help speed things up by rolling any errant balls into the back court area.

 With the Ball Search Sweep option, the BallBOPPer will use it's onboard cameras to locate concentrations of balls and plan and execute it's own reloading process.
+Currently the camera's on the BallBOPPer can identify balls within about 20 feet.
+This is not a problem if the balls are evenly spread across the court, but if there are large gaps in the spread of the balls on the court, you may need to use the Rover Controller to move the BallBOPPer close enough to see the more distant groupings of balls to enable it to begin reloading them.

 Note that you can switch between these three methods as needed, to expedite the reloading of the balls.